 Apple Music: Yes, Apple Music has videos that you can stream as well as a section called “Connect” which is all types of videos from your favorite artists not just music videos.
 Now their selection isn’t as varied as say Vevo, but it still has some decent choices.
-I was able to put together a nice Def Leppard video playlist.
+I was able to put together a nice Def Leppard video playlist (Note: since the original post, the Def Leppard Videos are no longer available).
 Apple also has a documentary on Sam Smith, Harry Styles and Taylor Swift that my kids loved.
 I haven’t found anything as substantial on Spotify yet (let me know if I am missing something)

 Spotify: They have videos as well.
 They have a lot of unique content such as Spotify Landmark and I even watched one where two NFL players traded playlists and they talk to each player about their musical tastes.
 Some really great stuff.
 However, they didin’t have much in the way of music videos.
 They had no Def Leppard music videos or even Bon Jovi.
 That was a little negative as sometimes I like to watch the music video.

 WINNER – APPLE MUSIC – I am giving it to Apple mainly because of actual music videos and documentary shows even though Spotify might have a little better original content.
 I am old school, sorry.